 This track shows a point where it drops significantly below the critical value indicating a reorientation event. 'critical speed' used in the speed reversal of the track which is two standard deviations below the mean speed.

-and the data is plotted on a log scale to test how well the line fits the data.
+FIGURE 2.10.
+Top: and example of the raw and smoothed data for a track that has been identified as having a reversal by eye.
+Bottom: the raw and smoothed instantaneous speeds of the above track.
+Also shown is the and the data is plotted on a log scale to test how well the line fits the data.
 It can be seen that the fit is good for the data with a low number of reorientation events per track but not so good for those tracks with more reversals.